marciogameiro/DSGRN_temp/Install.md

 Now, when installing the additional dependencies and when running DSGRN you need to make sure that you are using the Python 3 and the corresponding pip installed by Homebrew.
 They are usually called `python3` and `pip3` and are installed at `/usr/local/bin/python3` and `/usr/local/bin/pip3` (you can make sure this is the case by typing `brew info python` and checking the output).

-You could make aliases by adding the commands `alias python=/usr/local/bin/python3` and `alias pip=/usr/local/bin/pip3` to your `.zshrc` or `.bash_profile`, but this is not recommended.
-See [here](https://opensource.com/article/19/5/python-3-default-mac)) for options on how to manage multiple Python versions.

-Let's just keep things like this and use `python3` and `pip3` from now on, that is, you should replace `pip` and `python` by `pip3` and `python3` when installing and running DSGRN.
+You could try to make aliases by adding the commands `alias python=/usr/local/bin/python3` and `alias pip=/usr/local/bin/pip3` to your `.zshrc` or `.bash_profile`, but this is not recommended (see [here](https://opensource.com/article/19/5/python-3-default-mac) for options on how to manage multiple Python versions).
+So let's just keep things the way they are and use `python3` and `pip3` from now on if needed, that is, when installing and running DSGRN you should replace `pip` and `python` by `pip3` and `python3` if this is how they are called.

 We also need to make sure that the GCC compilers we installed with Homebrew are the ones used by CMake when we install DSGRN (use `brew info gcc` to make sure they are installed as `g++-9` and `gcc-9`, otherwise update the commands below).
-You can do that by typping (depending on your system you may need to replace `.zshrc` by `.bash_profile` or by the name of your shell configuration file):
+You can do that by typing (depending on your system you may need to replace `.zshrc` by `.bash_profile` or `.bashrc` or by the name of your shell configuration file):

 	echo "export CXX=g++-9" >> ~/.zshrc
 	echo "export CC=gcc-9" >> ~/.zshrc